 NordVPN is one of the best VPN services currently available, as you can see from its high ranking in our Best VPN chart.
 Now, the company behind NordVPN has introduced a dedicated password manager called NordPass, which promises to be equally as impressive.

-It's available as an extension for Chrome, Firefox, Edge, and Opera, meaning Mac users who prefer Safari are out of luck.
+It's available as an extension for Chrome, Firefox, Edge, and Opera, and there are desktop apps for Windows, Mac and Linux, and mobile apps for Android and iOS.
 If you use one of the many variants that run on the Chrome engine (such as Vivaldi or Brave) then the Chrome extension will work fine with those.
-There are also full apps for Android and iOS.

 Transferring passwords into the NordPass is simple, as you can export a .CSV file from your existing password manager, then import it into NordPass.
 This means you’re up and running in seconds rather than hours of typing in passwords for your various accounts.